Termites tend to be a neighborhood-wide problem – so if your neighbor has had termites, it’s possible that your home has also been affected.

 What happens during termite treatment?

-- We start with a thorough termite inspection by a qualified techniccian.
+- Step 1: A qualified Envirocare Pest Control technician will conduct a thorough termite inspection.
 Unless the termites are actually coming from within your home, it is probable that your entire termite treatment will take place from the home’s exterior perimeter, but the damage will need to be inspected before making this judgment.

-- First, we’ll dig a 3″ x 6″ trench against the foundation of your home, and apply material by rodding to a depth of at least 4′.
+- Step 2: We’ll dig a 3″ x 6″ trench against the foundation of your home, and apply material by rodding to a depth of at least 4′.

-- Our technicians will also inspect the inside of your home to see if interior treatment is required.
+- Step 4: Our technicians will inspect the inside of your home to see if interior treatment is required.

-- Envirocare Pest Control will provide documentation of the identified termite locations for future record.
+- Step 5: We will provide documentation of the identified termite locations for future record.

 Are the materials used in termite treatment dangerous?